odygrd/quill/README.md

   introducing potential latency.
 In `dropping` mode, log messages beyond the queue's capacity may be dropped to prioritize low latency.
 The library provides reports on dropped messages, queue reallocations, and blocked hot threads for monitoring purposes.
+- **Support for Huge Pages (Linux)**: Leverage huge pages on the hot path for improved performance and efficiency.
+- **Build Without Exceptions**:
+  The library can be configured to build without exception handling.
+This flexibility allows you to compile with or without exception support based on your project's requirements
 - **Wide Character Support**: Wide strings compatible with ASCII encoding are supported, applicable to Windows only.
   Additionally, there is support for logging STL containers consisting of wide strings.
 Note that chaining STL types, such as `std::vector<std::vector<std::wstring>>` is not supported for wide strings.
 - **Timestamp-Ordered Logs**: Ensure logs are ordered by timestamp, even across different threads, simplifying the debugging of multithreaded applications.
-- **Compile-Time Optimization**: Strip out specific log levels at compile time to reduce runtime overhead and enhance performance.
 - **Clean, Warning-Free Code**: The codebase is meticulously maintained to be clean and free of compiler warnings, even with strict warning levels.
 - **Crash Resilience**: With built-in signal handler, the library is designed to handle unexpected crashes gracefully.
 - **Type-Safe API**: The API is type-safe, built on the robust [{fmt}](http://github.com/fmtlib/fmt) library.
-- **Support for Huge Pages**: Leverage huge pages on the hot path for improved performance and efficiency.

 ## 🧩 Usage

 ```c++